 Diabetic retinopathy is the leading cause of blindness in American adults and the most common diabetic eye disease.
 Diabetic retinopathy is caused by changes in the blood vessels of the retina and usually affects both eyes.

 If you have diabetic retinopathy, you may not notice changes to your vision at first.
 But over time, retinopathy can get worse.
 Without proper treatment, it can cause severe vision loss.

 How Does Diabetes Cause Vision Loss?

-- Retinopathy occurs when fragile, abnormal blood vessels grow and leak into the center of the eye, blurring vision.
-Proliferative retinopathy can develop without symptoms.
-At this advanced stage, you are at high risk for vision loss.
-People with proliferative retinopathy can reduce their risk of blindness by 95 percent with timely treatment and appropriate follow-up care.
+Diabetic Retinopathy occurs when fragile, abnormal blood vessels grow and leak into the center of the eye, blurring vision.
+Proliferative retinopathy can develop without symptoms, and at an advanced stage, you are at high risk for vision loss.
+People with proliferative retinopathy can reduce their risk of blindness by 95% with timely treatment and appropriate follow-up care.